Griffith Observatory

 Advertising

 With so many world-famous sites and attractions to visit, deciding on the best things to do in Los Angeles can be a bewildering task.
-If it’s your first visit, you may be inclined to beeline it to Hollywood—but then you’d be missing out on all of L.A.’s essential museums.
-Or you might have your heart set on getting star-struck in Beverly Hills—but then you’d be overlooking all of the remarkable restaurants farther to the east.
+If it’s your first visit, you may be inclined to beeline it to Hollywood—but, in addition to probably walking away a bit disappointed, you’d be missing out on all of L.A.’s essential museums.
+Or you might have your heart set on getting star-struck in Beverly Hills—but, in addition to probably walking away a bit more broke, you’d be overlooking all of the remarkable restaurants farther to the east.

 20 great places to visit in L.A.

-Put in the extra miles to venture north and west from Venice and Santa Monica and you’ll be rewarded with the most picturesque beaches in L.A.
+Most visitors will be plenty satisfied with sunning themselves in Santa Monica or Venice, but put in the extra miles to venture a little farther up the coast and you’ll be rewarded with the most picturesque beaches in L.A.
 County.
 We couldn’t pick just one stretch of sand to visit in Malibu, so we’ll instead offer three: Point Dume for picnicking and sunbathing by an as-seen-on-TV scalable cliff, El Matador for sunsets among photogenic coves and outcrops and Leo Carrillo for secluded sand and an on-leash dog beach.
-If you’re hungry, we’ll recommend a trio of seafood spots, from east to west: superlative lobster rolls at Broad Street Oyster Co., excellent fish and chips at Malibu Seafood and fried goodness at Neptune’s Net.
+If you’re hungry, we’ll recommend a trio of seafood spots, from east to west: excellent fish and chips at Malibu Seafood, superlative lobster rolls at Broad Street Oyster Co. and fried goodness at Neptune’s Net.

 Want to make a night of it?
 Book a stay at the best beachfront rentals in L.A.